ddavidovic/sphinx-test-lesson/content/HPC-intro/HPC-demo.md

   </video>
 </body>

+---
 ### Loggin to the cluster (login node)

-To log into to the Supek, we have to connect to the GPU login node: *login-gpu.hpc.srce.hr* by providing your user name and the path to the private key file.
+To log into to the Supek, we have to connect to the GPU login node: *login-gpu.hpc.srce.hr* using `ssh` by providing your user name and the path to the private key file.
+Once you are logged, all interaction with the cluster are done from the login node.
+There is no possibility to directly access any of the compute nodes.

 <link rel="stylesheet" type="text/css" href="/_static/asciinema-player.css" />
 <body>